Table of Contents

 To become a leader you need to:

-- be a full member, and be familiar with these guidelines for leaders
+- be a full member, and be familiar with our guidelines for leaders

 - possess basic first aid skills (a certificate is encouraged but not required) and carry a mobile phone and first aid kit on hikes